Getting started with analogue photography

 Photography is the art of capturing light.
 While digital photography has become the standard in recent decades, analogue photography remains a beloved medium for many.

 This guide covers the basics of analogue photography, including what film is and why many photographers still use it today.
-You’ll also learn about different types of film cameras, how they work, and what to check before using a vintage camera for the first time.
+You’ll also learn about different types of film cameras, how they work, and what to check before using an analogue camera for the first time.

 What is film?